ashiwoku/QSAR-model/README.md

 that would predict the actual pIC50 value of the supplied compound.

 ## Method
   This machine learning application starts off with over 9000 chemical compounds that have been tested to inhibit the Beta Secratese 1 protein from the Chembl database.
 It is important whenver one uses wants to derive conclusions of significance on a dataset, we use valid observations to train our model.
-In this instance, we must make sure that the compounds we use for training
+In this instance, we must make sure that the compounds we use for training meet requirements for viable drug candidiates.
+To ensure this, we use the **Lipinksi Rule of 5**:

+* Moleculr mass less than 500 daltons
+* No more than 5 hydrogen bond donors
+* No more than 10 hydrogen bond acceptors
+* Log P (Octogonal water partition coeffecient) is no greater than 5

+When it comes to feature engineering, or descriptors that modeled physical attrivutes of the molecules, we used the PaDel descriptor software to construct a library of molecular descriptors.
+The library was quite large